 Find the number of 4-tuples (a,b,c,d) of natural numbers with and

-The basic idea is: factorial function is faster than exponential function in the long run.
-Note that all three of a, b, c cannot be larger than 3; then the left side will be divisible by 4 but right side is not.
-Hence the possible values of a are 1, 2 and 3.
+The basic idea is: factorial function is faster than the exponential function in the long run.
+Note that all three of a, b, c cannot be larger than 3; then the left side will be divisible by 4 but the right side is not.
+Hence the possible values of a are 1, 2, and 3.

 b=1 or b=2

-If b =1 then we have Surely c! is 1 mod 3 (otherwise the left hand side is not divisible by 3).
+If b =1 then we have Surely c! is 1 mod 3 (otherwise the left-hand side is not divisible by 3).
 Then the possible values of c is 1.
 And indeed fits into our equation.
-Hence (1, 1, 1, 1) is a solution and for b=1 there are no other.
+Hence (1, 1, 1, 1) is a solution and for b=1 there is no other.

 If b=2 then we have .
 Surely c! is 0 mod 3.
 Hence possible values of c are 3, 4, 5, …

 c=3 and c=4 furnish specific solutions as and .
 Hence (1, 2, 3, 2) and (1, 2, 4, 3) are two solutions.

 Can c be greater than 4?
 Surely c cannot be 5 since is not a power of 3.
 From c=6 onward we argue implies implies .
 Since c is greater than 5, c! will contain atleast two 3’s in it’s prime factorization (and d will be greater than 4 as 5! = 120 > 81 ) .
 Hence is divisible by 3.

 Thus in the equation left hand side is 1 mod 3 (that is produces 1 as remainder when divided by 3) and right hand side is 0 mod 3.
 Hence no solution.